Mothers in Sierra Leone face one of the highest lifetime risks of maternal death in the world.

 About Sierra Leone

-Sierra Leone is a country in West Africa, with an estimated population of close to seven million people.
-Between 1991 and 2002, the country experienced a civil war that left more than 50,000 people dead, its infrastructure destroyed with over two million people displaced.
-The country has never really recovered economically from that war.
+Sierra Leone is a country in West Africa, with an estimated population of close to eight million people.
+Between 1991 and 2002, the country experienced a civil war that left more than 50,000 people dead and its infrastructure destroyed with over two million people displaced.
+The country’s economy is yet to fully recover after the effects of the civil war.

 The lifetime risk of dying while having a baby in Sierra Leone is 1 in 17.
 That is about 500 times more dangerous than having a baby in Australia where the same figure is 1 in 8,700.
 The country has been ranked third lowest in terms of the Mothers’ Index, which assesses the well-being of mothers and children.
 Almost 3,000 women and 20,000 children die annually from preventable health-related conditions, a situation that has been further compounded by the spread of the Ebola virus.